asrvn/Q2-Project/README.md

-# Q2-Project
+# Quarter 2 Project
-Source code for Quarter 2 Project for Machine Learning course instructed by Dr. Selma Yilmaz at TJHSST
+Instructed by Dr. Yilmaz in Room 202

+For personal use only.